jordansds/Archipelago_TWW3_Alt/FAQ.md

 **Is this updated for the latest DLC?**
 Yes.

-**There's an Archipelago mod on the steam workshop, should I use it**
+**There's an Archipelago mod on the steam workshop, should I use it?**
 No.

 **Do I need any DLC?**